 We can see that the number of Credit Card entries has almost tripled.
 On average from 12% in the first 3 weeks of original messaging to 34% in last 3 weeks!

-Goal: Drive more qualified traffic and free user sign ups to the website as the main traffic source has been organic.
+Goal: Drive more qualified traffic and free user sign ups as part of the customer journey on the website as the main traffic source has been organic.

 Hypothesis: Since all of Postalytics users are based in the USA, and the fact that Postalytics has never ran paid ads before, we did not have any initial data to work with.
 Aside from Organic marketing channels, we decided to build a model from scratch using similar conversion values.

 Our monthly budget was $7000 per month to be split between Google Search, Display, Facebook with the following projections:

 Expected CAC To LTV: With an estimated LTV of $15k per paid subscriber client, on a $7k/month ad budget, we were hoping to increase new paid monthly subscribers by at least 9, to exceed a 14:1 ratio of LTV to CAC.
 In general, any results above 3:1 is well worth it with a SaaS company and should be scalable.

 Below are the results of the Google Search and Display ads we ran.

 CPC: Decreased the average Cost Per Click from $3.54 to $2.52 (about 29% decrease) over a 5 month period.

 CPA (Cost Per Acquisition): Cost per new user conversion dropped from $146.25, which was slightly higher than our initial hypothesis ($137) to $77.12 per conversion (about 47% decreased over the 5 month period).